rabbitControl/RCP/RCPSpecification.md

 ## Parameter Group:

-A `Parameter Group` is a parameter without value and a group-typedefintion without a default-value to organize parameters in a tree structure.
+A `Parameter Group` is a parameter without value and a group-typedefintion without default-value to organize parameters in a tree structure.

 A parameter can only be child of excactly one group (see parent-option of parameter).